In challenging economic times like we saw in 2020, low-risk investment strategies can be very appealing.

 After the coronavirus pandemic hit the US in March 2020, the stock market crashed.

-Although things are starting to improve, companies around the world are struggling with financial instability that may continue for the next few years.
+Although things have improved, companies around the world are struggling with financial instability that may continue for the next few years.

 Investing in defensive stocks is a relatively low-risk way to grow your wealth.